nrs-org/novelslop/content/vol_01/chap_11.typ

   Mona and Mikoto were now gobbling their mind for questions.
 But they could not even find a single clue.

   From under the desk, Mikoto lightly pulled Mona’s shirt.
-She was truly desperate.
+Desperate times call for desperate measures.

   When she had caught Mona’s attention, she spoke in a quiet tone, "Do you know much about classical literature?
 Think of a question about that topic,